 In addition, the nominating committee encourages individuals who have one or more of the following characteristics to apply for an academic position:

-Because no more than one individual from a specific educational institution may serve on the CAA at any time, individuals from the following institutions will not be eligible to serve in 2024: California State University San Marcos, Nova Southeastern University, Rockhurst University, Samford University, University of Alabama, University of Iowa, University of Louisville, University of Michigan, and University of South Alabama.
+Because no more than one individual from a specific educational institution may serve on the CAA at any time, individuals from the following institutions will not be eligible to serve in 2026:

-An adjunct or complimentary appointment to a graduate education program shall not disqualify practitioner members, provided they are employed full time in a non-university setting.
+An adjunct of complementary appointment to a graduate education program shall not disqualify practioner members, provided they are employed full-time in a nonuniversity setting.
 Employment in more than one position or agency may be combined to meet the full-time requirement (i.e., at least 32 hours per week).

-Because no more than one individual from a specific clinical facility may serve on the CAA at any time, individuals from the following institutions will not be eligible to serve in 2024: Community Partners (IL), Texas Children's Hospital, Rochester Institute of Technology – National Technical Institute for the Deaf, and University of Michigan Medicine.
+Because no more than one individual from a specific clinical family may serve on the CAA at any time, individuals from Houston Methodist Hospital will not be eligible to serve in 2026.

-The committee’s work will be conducted by email, and through conference calls and/or other communication platforms, including, a web-based application portal.
+The CAA Nominating Committee’s work will be conducted by email and through conference calls and/or other communication platforms, including a web-based application portal.
 Each member is expected to participate fully in the activities of the group.
-Comfort with using technology (e.g., website, blog ) is essential to support the work of the committee.
+Comfort with using technology (e.g., website, blog) is essential to support the work of the committee.
 Familiarity with the CAA’s accreditation program is encouraged.
 The committee requires no in-person meetings in order to conduct its work.
 A full description of the CAA Nominating Committee responsibilities are found in Chapter VI of the Accreditation Handbook [PDF].

 Individuals who are interested to apply for a vacant position must complete an online application, which includes completing a questionnaire and uploading your CV (10 pages or less).
-Use your ASHA website login credentials to access the application portal.
-To be considered for any vacant position, your application must be completed and aubmitted by May 1, 2023.
+To be considered for any vacant position, your application must be completed and submitted by May 1, 2025.

-This application period is only for those interested to fill the vacant positions listed above.
-Individuals interested to serve as CAA Site Visitors will have the opportunity to submit an application during the next recruitment period in the fall of 2023.
+This application period is only for those interested in filling the vacant positions listed above.
+Individuals interested to serve as CAA Site Visitors will have the opportunity to submit an application during the next recruitment period in the fall of 2025.

 The CAA Nominating Committee will prepare a slate of candidates from the applications received, consisting of at least two individuals for each position.
 The slate and election ballots for the academic positions will be sent to all CAA-accredited programs in late August/early September.
 Notification will be made at the close of the election in September.